josh-schneider/devmatch/README.md

 # devmatch-local

-This is the repository for Josh Schneider's devmatch (Coder Manual project) implementation using Aptana Studio rather than Nitrous or Cloud9.
+This is the repository for Josh Schneider's Dev Match (Coder Manual project) implementation using Aptana Studio rather than Nitrous or Cloud9.

 ## Official Statement